 The diaphragm is the sector of the microphone that receives sound waves and moves when hit by them.
 The size of the diaphragm makes a difference when it comes to frequency range, dynamic range, frequency sensitivity, volume sound pressure levels handling capacity, and natural noise of the microphone.

 It is a thin membrane that moves in reaction to external sound pressure variation.
 It converts acoustic energy into electrical energy.
 The diaphragm performance is determined by the mass, shape and size, tension, material, and conductivity of the diaphragm.
 It is essential to purchasing a microphone with the right diaphragm size to effectively suit your preference.
 They range from small, medium, and large sizes.

-Any diaphragm size that is less than 5/8” would be considered as a small type.
+Any diaphragm size that is less than 5/8” would be considered a small type.
 They are useful in capturing high-frequency content and transient.
-They tend to have a bit more air to their sound and often have less sound coloration than the medium and large diaphragm microphones.
-The small mass of the small diaphragm microphones makes it to closely follow any air disturbances that are subjected to.
+They tend to have a bit more air to their sound and often have less sound coloration than the medium and large-diaphragm microphones.
+The small mass of the small diaphragm microphones makes it closely follow any air disturbances that are subjected to.

 The medium size wasn’t there in the past but carved in recently.
 The most popular ones were large and small size diaphragms.
 However, due to this, there is no precise upper and lower limit of its size.
 Therefore, any that measures 5/8” to 3/4” can be classified as a medium diaphragm.
 This type tends to do a decent job in catching transients and high-frequency content while delivering a slightly fuller, round, and warmer sound.

 These are the microphones that have a diaphragm larger than 3/4”.
 They tend to have a big sound, especially when more character is needed, like in the case of vocals.
 They are more sensitive than small and medium diaphragms because of the increased surface area.
 The coloration of a large diaphragm tends to enhance specific desirable characteristics in sounds which lead to more apparent bass or low end.